rainbowbreeze/podcast_transcriber/README.md

   - CRITICAL: Critical errors that may prevent program execution

 ## Notes
-- On Apple Silicon Macs (M1/M2), the transcription will automatically use the Metal Performance Shaders (MPS) backend for faster processing when available
 - The script processes files sequentially (one at a time) to ensure stability
 - Temporary WAV files are created during processing and automatically cleaned up
 - On Apple Silicon Macs (M1/M2/M3), the script will use CPU processing as faster-whisper doesn't support MPS (Metal Performance Shaders)